denyslazarenko/denyslazarenko.github.io/_posts/2020-03-11-tools_for_research.md

 ## How to keep order of papers:
 - There is a tool called [Mendeley](https://www.mendeley.com/newsfeed) which helps to keep order of all papers in one place.
 There is a posibility to connect it with cloud as well as to use extension in a browser.
+- Tutorial how to use it efficiently is [here](https://www.youtube.com/watch?v=pxgwBZMGq8k)
 ![image](https://user-images.githubusercontent.com/13698885/79067231-2edbab00-7cbe-11ea-9f67-76697bc30874.png)

 ## How to use jupyter notebooks efficiently: